Laboratory Medicine (Pathology) Hospital in Mumbai, India

 - Prevention of Surgical Site Infection: The prevention program is designed to improve infection control practices for SSI prevention.
 As per CDC guidelines, patients are followed up after going home and even when they come to OPD for Doctor's visit.
 The details about the communicating nodal person are highlighted for patient ease.

 - Environmental Cleaning: It is a fundamental principle followed for the prevention of infection and waste management in the hospital setting.

-- Device Reprocessing: The hospital follows the most comprehensive protocols for reprocessing of critical devices. – WE HAVE SINGLE-USE POLICY AND HENCE DO NOT RE-USE DEVICES.
+- Device Reprocessing: The hospital follows the most comprehensive protocols for reprocessing of critical devices. – WE HAVE A SINGLE-USE POLICY AND HENCE DO NOT RE-USE DEVICES.

 - Systems to Detect, Prevent, and Respond to Healthcare-Associated Infections and Multidrug-Resistant Organisms (MDROs): It is an occupational healthcare program that contains policies on Immunization Practices (ACIP).

-- Biomedical Waste Management: We at Nanavati Max Super Speciality Hospital follow Stringent practices for storage, segregation, transport, and disposal of hospital waste as per the National Guidelines.
+- Biomedical Waste Management: We at Nanavati Max Super Speciality Hospital follow Stringent practices for the storage, segregation, transport, and disposal of hospital waste as per the National Guidelines.

 - Separate room for Infected patients: Our dedicated Intensive Care Unit has isolated rooms for infected patients, to prevent other patients from the threat of infection.

 Infection Prevention Is Everyone’s Concern – See What You As A Visitor Can Do To Help: